neringabickmore/moneypot/README.md

 ## Acknowledgements ##

-I would like to recognise the people who have helped me through this project:
+I would like to recognize the people who have helped me through this project:

-- My mentor Simen Daehlin for his time, patience and support in helping me to understand Java Script, which I have trully struggled with.
+- My mentor Simen Daehlin for his time, patience, and support in helping me to understand Java Script, which I have truly struggled with but with his help I was able to push through.

-- Code Institute tutors Tim, Stephen and Samantha who have helped me with technical struggles and made me think outside the box to solve my  Java Script problems.
+- Code Institute tutors Tim, Stephen, and Samantha who have helped me with technical struggles and made me think outside the box to solve my  Java Script problems.

 - My fellow Code Institute slack community, especially Simon Castagna and alumni Bim Williams for listening to my struggles and pushing me forward.

-- My son Jacob (5) and his friends Christina (5), Isaac (5), Lennie (6) and Lorrie (5) for testing this game and their invaluable feedback how I can make it a bit more fun.
+- My son Jacob (5) and his friends Christina (5), Isaac (5), Lennie (6), and Lorrie (5) for testing this game and their invaluable feedback on how I can make it a bit more fun.